Member Handbook

 • Identify how required emergency back-up services will be furnished for direct support provider providing your services.

-• Not allow for services that are not needed or inappropriate to be provided.
+• Not allow for services that are not needed or inappropriate.

 Individual Support Plan Approval

-The Trillium’s Utilization Management Department has 14 days to review the ISP and approve it, deny it or request additional information.
-If additional information is requested, then up to an additional 14 days may be needed to complete the review.
-You will receive a letter notifying you if additional information has been requested.
-You will receive a copy of your ISP.
+The Trillium’s Utilization Management Department has 14 days to review the ISP and either approve it, deny it or ask for additional information.
+If additional information is needed an additional up to 14 days may be needed to finish the review.
+If additional information was asked for, you will get a letter to let you know.

 Back to Top ▲